Disclosure: This content may contain affiliate links. Read my disclosure policy.

 Eventually, you’ll arrive at the col between Sugarloaf and Plateau.
 Leave the Devil’s Path and take the blue-blazed Mink Hollow Trail to the right/north.
 This section is mostly flat but be careful: the wetness continues and the rocks are sometimes quite slippy.

-This section of Mink Hollow Trail is not always well-blazed, and it feels like a very long 2½ miles.
+This section of Mink Hollow Trail is not always well-blazed.
 At one point, I followed a herd path off course and had to bushwhack my way back up to the marked trail.
 There are several swampy sections.
 All-in-all, after climbing Sugarloaf, quite a draining section.
+The 2½ miles feels long.
 There are pros and cons to climbing Sugarloaf from either side.
-I’m looking forward to reversing this route, using this section as a warm-up, and knowing the rest of the hike is triple-A fun.
+I’m looking forward to reversing this route.

-Make your way under a leaning tree and then through a small quarry.
-You’re almost back at the yellow-blazed connector trail, which leads left/north to the parking area.
+Make your way under a leaning tree, and then through a small quarry…

 Trailhead Info for this Hike